doctrine-extensions/DoctrineExtensions/doc/translatable.md

 $articles = $query->getResult(); // object hydration
 ```

-Theres no need for any words anymore.. right?
+There's no need for any words anymore.. right?
 I recommend you to use it extensively since it is a way better performance, even in
 cases where you need to load single translated entity.

 **Note**: Even in **COUNT** select statements translations are joined to leave a
 possibility to filter by translated field, if you do not need it, just do not set
 the **hint**.
-Also take into account that it is not possibble to translate components
+Also take into account that it is not possible to translate components
 in **JOIN WITH** statement, example

 ```